Letters: Becoming 'redundant'

 Becoming 'redundant'

-The debate the short article brings to the fore is relevant in several other contexts, too, where is being brought in to replace human brains and hands.
+The debate the short article brings to the fore is relevant in several other contexts, too, where technology is being brought in to replace human brains and hands.
 We are talking about driverless cars and doctorless surgeries.
-While lamenting about the adverse impact of even the abuse of science is not fashionable, I, who spent a major portion of my life in the 20th century, feel heavy in my chest when I find science and offering apps, cookies, robots and algorithms capable of taking over functions traditionally done by human beings.
+While lamenting about the adverse impact of even the abuse of science is not fashionable, I, who spent a major portion of my life in the 20th century, feel heavy in my chest when I find science and technology offering apps, cookies, robots and algorithms capable of taking over functions traditionally done by human beings.

 Of course, some software installed in a computer in a super-speciality hospital in some corner of the world is waiting for a soft touch on our android screens to handle our chest pain, too.